06 jul. 2020

 It would be great to see all that, and more, stick around, because not only would it be a loss for such time and energy to be wasted, but it is also a real opportunity to have a lasting impact on the future of university education.

 People have become much more open to experimentation, and we are seeing much less of the sector’s traditional risk aversion.

-We’re all learning that trial and error is a positive thing, having that license to experiment will be invaluable for the future development of education and the Higher Education sector.
+We’re all learning that trial and error is a positive thing, having that licence to experiment will be invaluable for the future development of education and the Higher Education sector.